💡 WiseUp! Vol. 44 — Rediscover the quiet power of reading

 Have questions about using Readwise or Reader in your workflow?
 We'd love to be your guide!
 Reply to this email with your question and you might be featured in an upcoming issue.
 Even if your question isn’t featured, we’ll respond to every message.

-❓ A Readwise question from Helton C:
+❓ A Readwise question from Allan A:

-❓ A Reader question from Zach:
+❓ A Reader question from Bruce K:

 📖 New help doc of the week